mikeziminio/mikeziminio/README.md

 ### Hi there

-👋 Hi, I'm Mike Zimin — a passionate software developer **currently focused on :crab: Rust**.
+👋 Hi, I'm Mike Zimin — a passionate software developer **currently focused on Go**.

-I have solid experience with Go, Python, C, and JavaScript.
+I have solid experience with Python, C, and JavaScript.

 I mostly write commercial code, but here are some open source projects that I have launched and support in my spare time: